Jump to Recipe

 This post may contain affiliate links.

-Hearty oats, juicy apples and plenty of cinnamon make these Apple Oatmeal Pancakes the perfect easy breakfast!
-Fluffy and full of flavor, all you have to do is pop everything in the blender!
-This pancake recipe is great for all of your brunching fun.
+Hearty oats, juicy apples and plenty of cinnamon make these Apple Oat Pancakes the perfect easy breakfast!
+Less than 10 minutes to prep, fluffy and full of flavor, and made so simply with the help of a blender!
+This pancake recipe is great for a delicious breakfast!

 Save this recipe!